-Tours of Kilkenny Castle are available year round, though it can be very busy during the summer so booking is advisable.
-Guided and self-guided tours are possible, depending on the time of year.
+Tours of Kilkenny Castle are available all year round.
+Booking during summer is advisable.
+Guided and self-guided tours are offered, depending on time of year.

-The adjoining 9th century Round Tower is the oldest standing structure in Kilkenny City and is one of only two Round Towers that can be climbed in Ireland.
-Tourists can enjoy climbing the Round Tower weather permitting; we can honestly say that the climb is worth the effort as it affords panoramic views over the medieval city of Kilkenny.
+The adjoining 9th century Round Tower is the oldest standing structure in Kilkenny City and is one of only two that may be climbed in Ireland.
+Tourists can enjoy climbing the Round Tower, weather permitting.
+The ascent is well worth the effort as it affords panoramic views over the medieval city of Kilkenny.

-Located right in the heart of Kilkenny – 300 years of brewing experience is shared at this immersive experience for the senses.
-Discover the history of Smithwick’s, Ireland’s oldest beer brand, the amazing heritage of the Smithwick’s family and its place in Kilkenny, a city steeped in history and brewing.
+300 years of brewing experience is recounted in this immersive, sensorially engaging attraction.
+Discover the history of Smithwick’s, Ireland’s oldest beer.
+Witness the fascinating heritage of the Smithwick’s family and their significant standing in Kilkenny history.

 Summer opening hours:

-Tours leave on the hour every hour.
-Last admission 5pm each day.
+Tours leave every hour, on the hour.
+Final daily admission is 5pm.

-Avail of 10% discount as a Lyrath Estate.
-This provides a 10% discount off adult tickets and also 10% off any purchases in our retail store.
+Avail of 10% discount as a Lyrath Estate guest.
+This includes a 10% discount off adult tickets, in addition to 10% off any purchases in the retail store.

 Rothe House is the only example of an early 17th century merchant’s townhouse in Ireland.
-Rothe House was built between 1594 and 1610 by one of the city’s leading citizens at the time John Rothe Fitz Piers.
-The house actually comprises three buildings, one behind the other; the additional buildings were added in 1604 and 1610 to accommodate the merchant’s growing family of 12 children!
+Rothe House was built between 1594 and 1610 by John Rothe Fitz Piers.
+The house is comprised of three buildings, one behind the other.
+The additional buildings were added in 1604 and 1610 to accommodate the merchant’s growing family of twelve children.

-Rothe House Gardens opened in 2008 and are a reconstruction of an early 17th century urban walled garden; the ½ acre gardens are also open to the public.
+Rothe House Gardens opened in 2008 and are a reconstruction of an early 17th century urban walled garden.
+The half-acre gardens are also open to the public.

 Woodstock Gardens and Arboretum in Inistioge, County Kilkenny dates back to 1740.
-Once known as one of the finest gardens in Ireland the main development of Woodstock Gardens occurred in the Victorian Period but unfortunately it fell into disrepair.
-The gardens and arboretum have been carefully restored by Kilkenny County Council and notably contain a selection of ‘champion’ trees, thanks to their size.
-Woodstock overlooks the Nore River Valley and is an ideal place to spend a day.
+The gardens were once known as some of the finest in Ireland.
+The development of the gardens occurred in the Victorian Period, but unfortunately, it fell into disrepair.
+The gardens and arboretum have been carefully restored by Kilkenny County Council and notably contain a selection of ‘champion’ trees.
+Woodstock overlooks the Nore River Valley and is the ideal spot for a daytrip.

-Woodstock comprises a mix of formal and informal gardens with the walled garden, terraced garden and rose garden providing the main interest.
-The arboretum has a collection of rare and exotic trees including a ‘Champion’ Coast Redwood, the tallest Silver Fir in Ireland and a very rare and important Bentham Cypress.
-Also of significance are two stunning avenues, the Monkey Puzzle Avenue (Chilean Pine) and Noble Fir Avenue.
+Woodstock constitutes a mix of formal and informal gardens, with the walled garden, terraced garden, and rose garden being of primary interest.
+The arboretum has a collection of rare and exotic trees including a ‘Champion’ Coast Redwood, the tallest Silver Fir in Ireland, and the very rare Bentham Cypress.
+Visit two stunning avenues; the Monkey Puzzle Avenue (Chilean Pine) and Noble Fir Avenue.